Nature in Provence-Alpes-Côte d'Azur

 The cliffs of Cap Roux (Estérel).
 The rhyolite cliffs of Cap Roux overlook the sea, on the south-facing slope of the Estérel range.
 Protected from urbanization, the area still contains an original fauna and flora.

 Rich Mediterranean Maquis at Cap Lardier (Ramatuelle, Var).
-Located west of Saint-Tropez, this patch of coast is still relatively untouched, and protected by several sites of the French Conservatoire du littoral.
-A rich Mediterranean flora can be found there, among which the Jupiter's beard (Anthyllis barba-jovis, bushes with white flowers on the photo) and the tree Spurge (Euphorbia dendroides).
+Located west of Saint-Tropez, this patch of coast was still relatively untouched, and protected by several sites of the French Conservatoire du littoral.
+A rich Mediterranean flora could be found there, among which the Jupiter's beard (Anthyllis barba-jovis, bushes with white flowers on the photo) and the tree Spurge (Euphorbia dendroides).
 In the background of this photo, the remarkable isthmus of Cap Taillat.
 This stretch of coast as been almost fully destroyed by a fire in July 2017.
 It is unlikely that its biological riches will ever recover.

 The tree Spurge (Euphorbia dendroides).
 This large spurge forms bushes with a characteristic spherical shape, growing up to 2 m.
 It lives in the scrub and in cliffs, generally near the sea but sometimes further inland.
 This species is a western Mediterranean endemic.
 In France, it is found on the coast of Var, Alpes-Maritimes and Corsica.

 Thymelaea hirsuta.
 This strange shrub is found in arid places along the coast, in areas submitted to sea spray.
 It is very toxic.
 Occurring throughout the Mediterranean basin, this species is found in France only along the Mediterranean coast.
 It is protected in the PACA region.